 Example 2: Prorating Annual Leave for Departing Employees

-If an employee resigns or leaves the company on September 15th and has an annual leave entitlement of 12 days, you can calculate their prorated leave as follows:
+If an employee resigns or leaves the company on September 15th and has an annual leave entitlement of 12 days, you can calculate their prorated leave as follows:- Number of Days Worked (from January 1st to September 15th) = 259 days

 - Total Days in a Year = 365 days